harrietrc/loadimpact-docs/jekyll/_v4/testing-methodologies/website-testing-methodology.md

 The best results come when you run your tests in a systematic way, where you can compare data between test runs and a minimal amount of variables are changed between tests.
 For this reason, we recommend the following testing pattern:

 1. Baseline tests
-  1. A test with a small number of VUs meant to produce response times for a system experiencing favorable conditions
+  * A test with a small number of VUs meant to produce response times for a system experiencing favorable conditions
-  2. Typically run for 5-10 minutes and establishes a baseline for comparison
+  * Typically run for 5-10 minutes and establishes a baseline for comparison
 2. Stress tests
-  1. A test that steps through different levels of load and will highlight where performance problems happen
+  * A test that steps through different levels of load and will highlight where performance problems happen
-  2. You should expect to iterate this test multiple times as you enter a test->analyze->make changes->repeat pattern
+  * You should expect to iterate this test multiple times as you enter a test-> analyze-> make changes-> repeat pattern
 3. Load tests
-  1. After you experience a stable stress test result, you should run a load test at your targets to confirm the system can handle your goals
+  * After you experience a stable stress test result, you should run a load test at your targets to confirm the system can handle your goals
 4. Other tests as required
-  1. You may have other traffic patterns you may want to test for.
+  * You may have other traffic patterns you may want to test for.
 This may be from different load zones or different ramping profiles.
 Continue testing here as required.
-5. Conitnuous and Regression Testing
+5. Cotinuous and Regression Testing
-  1. Many users start running tests as part of a CI pipeline to monitor for performance regressions.
+   Many users start running tests as part of a CI pipeline to monitor for performance regressions.
 Since you've created your test scripts, most of the work is already done!

 ### Common questions related to test execution